Revision of December 14, 2020

 Article 15 - Convocation

-The convocation to an Ordinary or an Extraordinary General Assembly shall be sent at least 60 days in advance to the Member’s addresses known to the Permanent Executive Secretariat at the moment of the sending out of the convocation.
+The convocation to an Ordinary or an Extraordinary General Assembly shall be sent at least 30 days in advance to the Member’s addresses known to the Society’s Executive Office at the moment of the sending out of the convocation.
 The convocation shall contain, at a minimum, the agenda and may refer to the website of the Society for any other document.

 Article 16 - Decision-making

-Each Member shall have one vote in the General Assembly.
+Each Ordinary Member shall have one vote in the General Assembly.
 Only the Members present shall be entitled to vote.
-Voting by proxy or by correspondence is not permitted.
+Representation of an Ordinary Member in the General Assembly is not permitted.

 Article 17 - Presidency and Minutes